VeronikaSukhonos/chronos/docs/API.md

 8. `POST /api/calendars/:calendarId/confirm/:confirmToken` - confirms an authorized user's participation in the calendar

-7. `POST /api/calendars/:calendarId/follow` - adds a follower to the calendar
+9. `POST /api/calendars/:calendarId/follow` - adds a follower to the calendar

-8. `POST /api/calendars/:calendarId/unfollow` - removes a follower from the calendar
+10. `DELETE /api/calendars/:calendarId/follow` - removes a follower from the calendar

-9. `DELETE /api/calendars/:calendarId` - deletes a calendar
+11. `DELETE /api/calendars/:calendarId` - deletes a calendar

 **Important**: if an authorized user is an author of the calendar, it is deleted completely, if an autorized user is a participant/follower, the calendar is deleted only for them; main and holidays calendars cannot be deleted

-10. `POST /api/calendars/:calendarId/events` - creates a new event in the calendar
+12. `POST /api/calendars/:calendarId/events` - creates a new event in the calendar

 **Parameters**: `name`, `type`, `startDate`, optional `description`, `color` (default - color of calendar), `participants` (default - author, all calendar participants), `repeat`, `tags`, optional for arrangements `endDate` (default is `startDate` + 1 hour), `link`